Carlton Davis: Detroit Lions

+New England Patriots

+On March 13, 2025, the New England Patriots signed Davis to a three–year, $60.00 million contract that includes $34.50 million guaranteed upon signing and an initial signing bonus of $16.00 million.

 Controversies

 On April 4, 2021, Davis went on Twitter and tweeted an offensive Asian slur.
 When informed it meant an offensive term for Asian people, he proceeded to cite a section of the Urban Dictionary which states its use as also meaning lame in South Florida slang.
-It wasn't until the following day that he tweeted an apology and vowed not to use the term again.
+The following day, he tweeted an apology and vowed not to use the term again.